-Stage Three: Complaint Heard by Local Governing Body Complaints Appeal Panel
+Stage Three: Complaint heard by a Complaint Appeals Panel

-- 15. The complainant needs to write to the Chair of Governors as directed by the Head giving details of the complaint. - 16.
+- 12. If still dissatisfied, the complainant needs to write to the Chair of Governors as directed by the Head giving details of the complaint.
 The Chair of Governors should write to the complainant acknowledging receipt of the written request for the complaint to be heard.
 This acknowledgement must be sent within 5 school days and should inform the complainant of the arrangements for hearing the complaint within 20 school days of receiving it.
 The letter should explain that the complainant has the right to submit any further documents relevant to the complaint.
-These must be received within 5 school days of the date of the hearing to allow adequate time for the documents to be circulated. - 17.
-The CEO will aim to find a mutually convenient date for all at the panel stage but if, despite best efforts, it is not possible to find a mutually convenient date and time for a hearing within a reasonable timeframe, the CEO may determine that the hearing proceeds on the basis of written submissions from both parties. - 18.
-No person involved on the panel should have previous involvement in the complaint.
+These must be received within 5 school days of the date of the hearing to allow adequate time for the documents to be circulated.
+If the complaint is about the Headteacher and heard by the CEO at Stage 2, then Stage 3 will be heard by a panel of governors/trustees, assuming they have had no previous involvement in the case. - 13.
+The Chair of Governors, on behalf of the Local Governing Body, will aim to find a mutually convenient date for all at the panel stage but if, despite best efforts, it is not possible to find a mutually convenient date and time for a hearing within a reasonable timeframe, they may determine that the hearing proceeds on the basis of written submissions from both parties.
+(This would be used only as a last resort and all efforts will be made for parents to be able to state their case in person.) - 14.
+No person involved on the panel should have previous involvement in the complaint. - 15.
+The appeal hearing is the last Academy-based stage of the complaints process, and is not convened to merely rubber-stamp previous decisions. - 16.
+Individual complaints would not be heard by the whole Governing Body at any stage, as this could compromise the impartiality of any hearing set up for disciplinary purposes against a member of staff following a serious complaint.